 - Began to fly longer-haul domestic flights,

 - Provided more service between large US airports.

 Budget airlines (also called low-cost carriers) charge twenty to thirty percent fewer fares than legacy carriers.
 Then, they add additional fees for everything from baggage, seat selection, carry-on luggage, beverages, food, etc. Often, budget airlines also do not have onboard entertainment systems.
 (If they do have them at all, they cost extra).
 If you are not careful, you can pay as much for a budget airline as a legacy carrier once you consider these fees.

 Conversely, like what happened in the US twenty years ago, large overseas carriers are becoming more and more like budget airlines to remain competitive.
 I suspect that, similar to what happened in the US; we will also see the following changes throughout the world:

 - Increased ticket prices from budget carriers (especially as their staff and planes get older).

-- Large budget carrier will join alliances with the legacy carriers.
+- The large budget carriers will join alliances with the legacy carriers.

 When is it Worth Using Budget Airlines?

 During my five years traveling around the world as a Fifty Plus Nomad, I used a mixture of budget airlines and legacy carriers.
 Generally, budget carriers charge around 10-25% less than legacy carriers.
 The fare difference can be well worth the hassle outside of the US, especially on flights between continents.
 Usually, US-based budget airline tickets are not worth the trouble unless you have no luggage.
 (That said, Allegiant Air can be a good deal if you live in a small city far away from a large airport).